Code of Conduct

 1. Introduction

-1.1.
-The Association’s Code of Conduct sets out the minimum standards of service and behaviour applicable to Members.
+1. 1.1.
+The Association’s Code of Conduct applies to all Members and establishes the minimum standards of service and behaviour applicable to Members.

-1.2.
-Notwithstanding the generality of the above, certain clauses may be of limited or no application in circumstances where the nature of or services provided by the Member or a class of Members renders the limitation of the clause reasonable and justifiable taking into account all relevant factors.
+2. 1.2.
+Certain clauses may be of either limited or no application in circumstances where the nature of the services provided by a Member or of a class of Members renders the limitation of the clause justifiable when taking into account all relevant factors.

 2. Values underpinning the Code of Conduct